 Here are a few ideas for you to consider this spring:

-This is a very popular choice because violas can withstand some frost, which can still occur during the spring season so you won’t have to worry if you experience unusually cold weather.
+This is a very popular choice because violas can withstand some frost, which can still occur during spring so you won’t have to worry if you experience unusually cold weather.
 Additionally, they come in a wide variety of colours and will easily brighten up a dull landscape, so it’s a great option to consider.

 This is definitely a must because they will add a lot of colour to your outdoor space.
 There is a long list of bulbs you can choose from, including tulips, daffodils and hyacinths, which will provide you with beautiful bursts of colour all around.
 It’s important to remember that when these are first planted, they will not seem like much but as the days become warmer, you will start to see results, so be patient.